equays0n/alx-low_level_programming/README.md

-Learning more functions - nested loops
+Learning to code in C